 Simon Ings is an author, editor and regular tutor of our online courses.
 He has written eight acclaimed books including The Weight of Numbers and Dead Water as well as the science fiction novels Hot Head and The Smoke.
-We’re thrilled that Simon is the co-tutor on our upcoming six-month online Writing Your Novel course (apply by 9 May).
+We’re thrilled that Simon is the tutor on our upcoming three-month online Writing Your Novel course (apply by 17 Oct).

 We caught up with Simon to find out more about his approach to teaching creative writing, and to discover his top tips for aspiring authors…